“Convenient Tile tracking helps these sporty earbuds justify their $60 price.”

 Once wedged into my ear canal, they sat very securely — I felt no need at all for an additional earfin or other supports.

 But using the controls on the earbuds was slightly less satisfying.
-Regular Digital Trends readers know I prefer physical buttons to touch-based controls on true wireless earbuds, and the Sesh Evo are physical.
-That’s a good thing.
-However, they take a fair amount of pressure to activate, which isn’t so ideal.
+Regular Digital Trends readers know I prefer physical buttons to touch-based controls on

 The button mechanism sits under a membrane, which keeps them safe from dust and water, but it also makes them harder to press.
 After some trial and error, I found the easiest way to use them was to press a finger against the membrane, then press a little harder until it triggered the mechanism.
 It’s kind of like the press-halfway-to-focus system on camera shutter buttons.